buildbot/buildbot/master/docs/developer/www.rst

     pip install --editable master/

 This will fetch a number of dependencies from pypi, the Python package repository.
-This will also fetch a bunch a bunch of node.js dependancies used for building the web application.
+This will also fetch a bunch a bunch of node.js dependencies used for building the web application, and a bunch of client side js dependencies, with bower

 Now you'll need to create a master instance.
 For a bit more detail, see the Buildbot tutorial (:ref:`first-run-label`).